dfrappart/articles/podidentityjourney.md

 ## 2. Review of the need

 Before diving in the topic, let's put some context in place with a use case.
-We have ann application, living on a server which need to access, let's say a database.
+We have an application, living on a server which need to access, let's say a database.
 Usualy, we will have a connection string which should rely on a service principal to access the database system.
 Here comes the trouble.
 This service principal need to be declared in the server, with its secret or password.
 There are thus 2 important things here: